College of Social and Behavioral Sciences2021-2022

 Student Learning Outcomes

-Upon completion of the B.S. degree in Sociology, students will have demonstrated competency of the following:
+Upon completion of the BS in Sociology, students will have demonstrated competency of the following:

 - Foundational sociological knowledge by: